Blondie of the Follies: Plot

-Three months later a successful, serene, soignée, sophisticated—and subdued—Blondie has invited Larry to tea in her beautiful apartment.
+Three months later, Blondie invites Larry to tea at her apartment.
 He congratulates her on her success in “the bigger life”.
-Lottie arrives: Blondie is trying to bring them together, but it is no good.
+Lottie arrives; Blondie tries to bring them together, but it does not go well.
 Larry never loved Lottie; he leaves.
 The girlfriends talk.
 Murchenson wants to marry Blondie, but she will only marry for love.

 Blondie throws a wild party full of her Follies friends, including Jimmy Durante, who does a comic turn on the film Grand Hotel, with Blondie as Garbo.
 Then Blondie gets a phone call and rushes away from the chaos to go to a warehouse where her father has collapsed from a heart attack.
 He dies moments after she arrives.

 One night, while the show is running, Larry sends a messenger to tell Blondie to meet him at the speakeasy.
 He is leaving for Europe.
 Lottie intercepts the message and goes over first, in costume, AWOL from the performance.
 When Blondie arrives, Larry tells her he loves her and is going away.
 Lottie flies at her, and the two women carry their argument onto the stage.
 When Lottie lets go of her hand during a crack the whip production number, Blondie is thrown into the orchestra pit.
 The show goes on.
 Frantic, Lottie forces her way into the ambulance with her friend.

 We next see Blondie on crutches in her crowded apartment, laughing hysterically and calling for champagne.
 The party is to celebrate her move back home.
 Murchenson still wants her, but as far as she is concerned, he is “finished”.
 Larry appears and tells her that her place is with him.
 She refuses to consider it: The doctors have no hope for her damaged leg.
 Sometime later, in the middle of the night, Larry bangs on the door of the flat.
 He has a group of specialists with him who can cure her.
 They think she is his wife.
 She is not.
 “But you will be, won't you?” he asks, and she sobs, “Okay...”